There may be many solid reasons why you think you should consider a website redesign; however, sometimes it’s better to keep things the same.

 - 53.9% of all retail e-commerce is expected to be generated via mobile devices (Statista, 2021).

-Odds are, many people are telling you that there are things to improve on your site, like how to generate more leads or cut out the white space.
+Odds are, many people are telling you that you need a website redesign for various reasons, like to generate more leads or cut out the white space.
 We’re often told of all the things we’re doing wrong, especially in the world of business, but what about the things you’re doing right?

 Redesigning a website can be time-consuming and costly, which has most people immediately turning to Google in hopes of discovering a Plan B approach.
 Perhaps that’s how you stumbled across this very article.
 Hopefully, we won’t disappoint.